-Last year I remember having one particularly horrible, edgy day.
+A number of years ago I was having a particularly horrible, edgy day.
 I was angry at everyone, and everything around me.
-Even the things that weren’t all that bad felt intolerable.
+Even things that weren’t all that bad felt intolerable.
 I don’t even know what originally set me off, but I was totally out of emotional control.

-And the final straw: doggie poop in the back yard.
+And then the final straw: doggie poop in the back yard.

-With seven children between the ages of 3 and 17, surely there would be someone who cared enough about keeping our beloved basset hound to show that kind of initiative.
+With seven children between the ages of 3 and 17, surely one of them would care enough about keeping our basset hound to show some initiative.

-Well, it had been about four weeks, and only ONCE had one of the children cleaned up his poop without being asked.
+But unfortunately, it had been about four weeks, and only once had one of the children cleaned up his poop independently.

-He was already in one classified ad, and we had received two calls up to that point, but we also had a list of what the perfect home for him would be like, and we weren’t going to give him up unless we found someone whose home matched that list.
+He was already listed in one classified ad, and we had received two calls up to that point.
+But we also had a list describing the perfect home (it would need to be a step up), and we weren’t going to give him away unless we found a home that matched the list.

 “Placing another ad for Charlie.”

-On that same day, my ten year old was across the neighborhood coming home from the park on his bike.
-His pant leg got caught in the chain on a street that we rarely ever traverse.
-He was stuck, and alone, and didn’t have the strength nor could he get the right angle to pull it out.
+On the day I placed that ad, my younger ten year old son was across the neighborhood coming home from the park on his bike.
+His pant leg had gotten caught in the bike chain while he was on a street that we rarely traverse.
+He was stuck, alone, and didn’t have the strength to pull it out.
 That’s when my 14 year-old wandered into that remote area of the neighborhood, just looking for some time away from his cranky mother.
 But in reality, he was being LED to rescue his brother, and didn’t even realize it.

 Latest posts by Leslie Householder (see all)